 Revenue retention rate formula (gross and net revenue retention)

-The Revenue Retention Rate (RRR) focuses on the retained revenue instead.
-It’s basically the same calculation but customers are weighed according to their revenue:
+The Revenue Retention Rate (RRR) focuses on the retained revenue instead of customer volume.
+It’s basically the same calculation but customers are weighted according to their revenue:

-Where RS is the sum of revenues at the start of the period and RE is the sum of revenues at the start of the period for customers left at the end of the period.
+Where RS is the sum of revenues at the start of the period and RE is the sum of that revenue still left at the end of the measurement period.

 Which is best?
 CRR or RRR?